 It is essential that tenants have adequate support to be able to move without having to meet costs themselves upfront or being out of pocket.
 However, in particular circumstances where excessive costs may apply for the moving of exceptional flora or specific animals such as (and not limited to) fish or birds we would only make payments if tenants have previously received written permission for a pond or garden works.
-Where permission has not been granted this is less likely and will remain the final decision of the Head of Service.
+Where permission has not been granted this is less likely and will remain the final decision of the Head of Housing Services.
 N.B Council Tax and Utility bills will not be included.

 Where tenants are permanently decanted to another social housing property they may be entitled instead to a statutory disturbance payment under the Land Compensation Act 1973.
 Such a payment must be claimed from the Council and follows the principles set out in the Council's discretionary policy for temporary decants above.
-Unless the tenant(s) move out of the Stroud District.